MeltanoLabs/tap-linkedin-ads/README.md

 ### AdAnalytics API Column Limitation

-The AdAnalytics endpoint in the LinkedIn API can call upto 20 columns at a time, we can create child classes which have 20 columns in them, we can merge their output with get records function.
+The AdAnalytics endpoint in the LinkedIn API can call up to 20 columns at a time, we can create child classes which have 20 columns in them, we can merge their output with get records function.

 ### Metadata Columns

-- [ ] `add_metadata_columns:` We can add metadata columns to LinkedIn records, we have to update meltano.yml and set this variable to true for the loader.
+- [ ] `add_metadata_columns:` Setting this config to 'true' adds the `_SDC_BATCHED_AT`, `_SDC_DELETED_AT` and `_SDC_EXTRACTED_AT` metadata columns to the loaded tables

 ### Elastic License 2.0